araddon/qlbridge/README.md

 QL - a Go Lexer/Parser
 ====================================================

-This is a generic lexer parser, that should be useful for constructing *Dialect* Specific Parsers.
-Uses a native go lexer, not YACC.
+This is a [x]QL generic lexer parser, that should be useful for constructing *Dialect* Specific Parsers.

 Inspiration/Other works
 --------------------------